Shrimp Asopao, Asopao de Camarones

 1 Tablespoon crushed garlic (2-3 cloves)

-½ cup juice of sour orange
+½ cup juice of bitter orange

 Instructions: